torvalds/linux/Documentation/mm/damon/design.rst

 memory, and whether it should exclude the memory of the type (filter-out), or all except the memory of the type (filter-in).

-Currently, anonymous page, memory cgroup, and address range type filters are supported by the feature.
-Some filter target types can require additional arguments.
-For example, the memory cgroup filter type asks users to specify the file path of the memory cgroup for the filter, while the address range type asks the start and end addresses of the range.
-Hence, users can apply specific schemes to only anonymous pages, non-anonymous pages, pages of specific cgroups, all pages excluding those of specific cgroups, pages in specific address range, and any combination of those.
+Currently, anonymous page, memory cgroup, address range, and DAMON monitoring target type filters are supported by the feature.
+Some filter target types require additional arguments.
+The memory cgroup filter type asks users to specify the file path of the memory cgroup for the filter.
+The address range type asks the start and end addresses of the range.
+The DAMON monitoring target type asks the index of the target from the context's monitoring targets list.
+Hence, users can apply specific schemes to only anonymous pages, non-anonymous pages, pages of specific cgroups, all pages excluding those of specific cgroups, pages in specific address range, pages in specific DAMON monitoring targets, and any combination of those.

-To handle filters efficiently, the address range type filter is handled by the core layer, while others are handled by operations set.
-If a memory region is filtered by the core layer-handled filter, it is not counted as the scheme has tried to the region.
+To handle filters efficiently, the address range and DAMON monitoring target type filters are handled by the core layer, while others are handled by operations set.
+If a memory region is filtered by a core layer-handled filter, it is not counted as the scheme has tried to the region.
 In contrast, if a memory regions is filtered by an operations set layer-handled filter, it is counted as the scheme has tried.
 The difference in accounting leads to changes in the statistics.

 Application Programming Interface